- Link magazine and other NAWG publications embody the ethos of being "about writing, by writers, for writers".

 - The rights of contributors to express themselves freely will be respected as long as they do not conflict with point 2 above and all other relevant statements of NAWG editorial policy.

-- The opinions of contributors published by NAWG do not necessarily represent the views of the organisation itself, its Board of Trustees, Committee members, member groups or associates.
+- The opinions of contributors published by NAWG do not necessarily represent the views of the organisation itself, its Board of Trustees, Committee members, member groups or individuals.

 - Submissions shall be the authors' own original work.
 Should the work of other authors be quoted then it is the individual contributor's responsibility to ensure that necessary permissions have been sought and where required, permission fees paid.